 For one, single-page applications contain no code elements required to have the content crawled and indexed for rankings.

-Luckily, SEOs can overcome it with three options:
+Luckily, SEOs can overcome it with these options:

 Creating an AngularJS and HTML hybrid called Initial Static Rendering.

-Using Angular Universal extension to create static versions of the site for crawling and indexing - and that’s the option I’d recommend.
+Using Angular Universal extension to create static versions of the site for crawling and indexing.

 For Angular specifically, Angular Universal may offer the optimal solution.
 For sites that want to continue to enhance their site and not be restricted to Angular alone, then dynamic rendering offers the best solution.
 Whichever method you choose, you will want to work through the process hand in hand with a development team experienced in working with clients to optimize their website.
 Our team at seoClarity is well-versed in making recommendations and providing QA testing for teams regardless of the solution.